kanjani8/crazybirdForTest/README.md

-Crazy bird for test
+Crazy bird for test in University
-Using Node Js
+Using NodeJS, express, MongoDB, AWS

 global router:
 / - main page